 I have more information in this piece on the WN safety hub:

-Don't worry, and enjoy your trip. almost 7 years ago
+Don't worry, and enjoy your trip. about 7 years ago

 Can I add in response to Rickson's comment: